Little Giant D Awaits Explosive IC Attackby Howard Hewitt • November 17, 2011 Share:

 The 9-1 Blueboys are the first at-large representative from the Midwest Conference.
 Their only loss was a drubbing at the hands of conference champion Monmouth.
 The 10-0 Little Giants are on a roll after clinching the North Coast Athletic Conference championship over Wittenberg then crushing rival DePauw a week ago.

 Kickoff is at noon Saturday on the Wabash campus.
 Tickets are $8 to the NCAA event.
 No passes will be honored for this game.
-You can watch the game on Wabash live streaming video here.

 The Blueboys are led by freshman quarterback Michael Bates.
 The Auburn, Ill, student completed 62 percent of his passes for nearly 3,000 yards and 28 touchdowns.
 He has run for almost 500 yards and scored four touchdowns rushing.